Propane vs. Natural Gas vs. Heating Oil: Northumberland Home Heating Fuel Comparison

 | 10.7M | 663,450 |

-105 Northumberland Number Two Heating Oil Companies You Can Trust
+105 Northumberland Heating Oil Companies Serving The Community

-With 507,486,889 gallons of fuel oil delivered to Northumberland residences last winter, the Northumberland community looks to its 105 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,889 gallons of heating oil delivered to Northumberland families last winter, the Northumberland community looks to its 105 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Northumberland, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the fuel oil to residences and companies throughout Northumberland and the surrounding vicinity.
+Then, the truck delivers the oil to residences and companies throughout Northumberland and the surrounding region.